GoogleChrome/web.dev/src/site/content/en/secure/same-site-same-origin/index.md

 For domains that include things such as `.co.jp` or `.github.io`, just using `.jp` or `.io` is not granular enough to identify the "site".
 There is no way to algorithmically determine the level of registrable domains for a particular TLD.
- That's why a list of public suffix that are defined in the [Public Suffix List](https://wiki.mozilla.org/Public_Suffix_List) was created.
-These public suffixes are also called **"effective TLDs"(eTLDs)**.
+ That's why a list of public suffixes defined in the [Public Suffix List](https://wiki.mozilla.org/Public_Suffix_List) was created.
+These public suffixes are also called *effective TLDs (eTLDs)*.
 The list of eTLDs is maintained at [publicsuffix.org/list](https://publicsuffix.org/list/).

-To identify "site" part of a domain that includes an eTLD, apply the same practice as the example with `.com`.
-Taking `https://www.project.github.io:443/foo` as an example, the scheme is `https`, the eTLD is `.github.io` and the eTLD+1 is `project.github.io`, so `https://project.github.io` is considered the "site".
+To identify the "site" part of a domain that includes an eTLD, apply the same practice as the example with `.com`.
+Taking `https://www.project.github.io:443/foo` as an example, the scheme is `https`, the eTLD is `.github.io` and the eTLD+1 is `project.github.io`, so `https://project.github.io` is considered the "site" for this URL.

 {%
   Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/7ihtYJeEPX4epAe37onN.png",